-Peru Perdu at The Cotton Factory
+Peru Perdu brings South American kitchen to Cotton Factory

 If you're not familiar, Cotton Factory opened last summer by first hosting taco and tequila purveyors El Camino.

 By Tim Alderson | Last updated December 31st '19

 Share this story